 On July 25, 2019, the Bank's shareholders elected the following as members of the Board: Messrs.
 Jack Lee, William B. Go, Y.G.
 Chen, C.C.
 Huang, and Erh-Chang Wei; Messrs.
 Edwin B. Villanueva, Alexander A. Patricio and Stephen D. Sy were elected as independent directors.
 Messrs.
 Jack Lee and William B. Go were elected Chairman and Vice-Chairman, respectively.
+During the Organizational Meeting of the Board on July 25, 2019, Mr. Peter Wei, voluntarily resigned as director.
+On the same day, Mr. Oliver Jimeno was elected as member of the Board and appointed OIC-President and CEO.
+On December 2, 2019, the Board appointed Mr. Oliver D. Jimeno as full-fledged President and CEO.

-On the same day, the shareholders approved the amendment to Article Seventh of the Articles of Incorporation increasing the authorized capital stock from 3 Billion Pesos to 4 Billion Pesos and increasing the common stock from 300,000,000 to 400,000,000, in connection with the Bank's Capital Build Up Program to comply with the Bangko Sentral Ng Pilipinas Circular No. 854 Series of 2014 on Minimum Capitalization of Banks.
+On the same shareholders' meeting of July 25, 2019, the shareholders approved the amendment to Article Seventh of the Articles of Incorporation increasing the authorized capital stock from 3 Billion Pesos to 4 Billion Pesos and increasing the common stock from 300,000,000 to 400,000,000, in connection with the Bank's Capital Build Up Program to comply with the Bangko Sentral Ng Pilipinas Circular No. 854 Series of 2014 on Minimum Capitalization of Banks.
 The shareholders also approved the issuance to Parent Bank CTBC Bank Co., Ltd. of the following shares at the share price of Php29.755: the 484,920 Treasury Shares, the remaining 51,031,269 from the unissued common shares, and 48,307,202 common shares from the increase in the authorized capital stock subject to the approval of the Securities and Exchange Commission to said amendment in the Bank's articles of incorporation.
-The Bank entered into a subscription agreement dated September 12, 2019 with CTBC Bank Ltd. The subscriptions were fully paid.
-The Treasury shares and the remaining unissued common shares had been issued by the Bank so that the shareholdings of CTBC Bank Ltd. increased from 99.60% to 99.67% of the Bank's outstanding shares
+The Bank entered into subscription agreements dated September 12, 2019 with CTBC Bank Ltd. for the said shares.
+The subscriptions were fully paid.
+The Bank issued the Treasury Shares and the remaining unissued common shares so that the shareholdings of CTBC Bank Ltd. increased from 99.60% to 99.67% of the Bank's outstanding shares.
+On March 6, 2020, the Securities and Exchange Commission approved the aforestated amendment to Article Seventh of the Articles of Incorporation.
+The Bank thus issued the 48,307,202 common shares from the increase in its authorized capital stock so that the shareholdings of CTBC Bank Ltd., further increased from 99.67% to 99.72%